Travel Information: COVID 19

 Built in 1869, the Vrooman Mansion was originally a 17-room red brick Italianate-style home designed by G.W.
 Bunting.
 By 1900, the home had undergone extensive remodeling, virtually doubling its size, but the redesign eradicated nearly every vestige of the original Italianate home.
 Restyling the mansion to its present form, famed architect Arthur Pillsbury created what is considered now to be a conservative interpretation of Romanesque style.
 Every effort has been made to retain the mansion’s authentic décor and ambiance.

-The Vrooman Mansion offers visitors its quiet “old world” charm and elegance.
-The luxurious common areas are always popular with guests, who enjoy relaxing in the parlor with a glass of wine or perusing the library’s assortment of historic books and references.
-Those who explore the main foyer will discover an inglenook next to the fireplace, perfect for some solitude as you let yourself be transported back in time.
+The Vrooman Mansion offers guests a “vintage greets modern” experience marked with vibrancy, majesty, and elegance.
+The luxurious common areas are always popular with guests, who enjoy reconnecting with their most important relationships in the parlor with a glass of wine, or rediscovering history by perusing the library’s assortment of books and references.
+Those who explore the main foyer will discover an inglenook next to the fireplace, perfect for reflecting and allowing history to inspire your future.

 Look back in time…